Migraines: Causes, symptoms and treatments

 Are migraines hereditary?

 Yes, genes seem to play a role in migraines.
 People with migraines may have atypical genes that control the function of certain brain cells.
-In fact, most people who have migraines also have family members who get migraine headaches.
+In fact, 80% of people who have migraines also have family members who get migraine headaches.

-In addition, certain factors increase your risk of migraines, including being female or having other health conditions.
-Women are three times more likely than men to suffer from migraines.
+In addition, certain factors increase your risk of migraines.
+Women are more likely than men to suffer from migraines.
+About 75% of people who suffer from migraines are women.
 People with certain medical issues, including depression, anxiety, bipolar disorder, epilepsy or sleep problems, seem to be more likely to get migraines.

 What triggers migraines?